-The national introduction of an Apprenticeship Levy in April 2017 aimed to encourage businesses to create three million new apprenticeships by 2020.
-Employers operating in the UK with a pay bill over £3 million each year are now required to invest in apprenticeships via an apprenticeship levy charged at a rate of 0.5% of the annual pay bill.
+The national Apprenticeship Levy was introduced from April 2017.
+Employers operating in the UK with a pay bill over £3 million each year are required to invest in apprenticeships via an apprenticeship levy charged at a rate of 0.5% of the annual pay bill.

 The Council's first intake of apprentices joined in September 2017.
-CBC agreed the apprenticeship pay rate as the National Minimum Wage by age - this is more than the NMW rate for apprentices of £4.15 an hour, and CBC apprentices gets the NMW for their age straight away without having to complete the first year of an apprenticeship or be 19.
+The Council agreed that its apprenticeship pay rate would be the National Minimum Wage (NMW) by age - this is more than the NMW rate for apprentices which is £4.30 an hour, and Council apprentices get the NMW for their age straight away without having to complete the first year of an apprenticeship or be 19.